 A script is used in Linux and has written commands into it according to work specifications and assignments.
 On executing such a script, each command in the script executes in order one by one.
 The shell is the user-written commands interpreter.
 A Shell script helps a user with writing and executing multiple commands at the same time.

 In this article, we will see how to execute shell scripts through command line input.
-With reference to this particular article, I am using Ubuntu 20.04 LTS.
+With reference to this particular article, I’ve tested it on Ubuntu 22.04 and Ubuntu 20.04.
 Before demonstrating how to execute a shell script through CLI, we will first see how to create a shell script.